 “Hey Picksburgh, yinz ready for some news n’at?”

 Finally there is the question of how the movie will handle the delicate matter of the horrific multiple homicide that started everything.
-That question was put directly to Russell.
+That question was put directly to Russell in a recent interview.

 “I don’t remember seeing that in my copy of the script.
 Is it relevant?”